sbt/website/src/reference/00-Getting-Started/05B-Multi-Project.md

 ### Inter-project dependencies

-On extremely large projects with many files and many subprojects, sbt can perform less optimally at watching files have changed during interactively and using a lot of disk and system I/O.
+On extremely large projects with many files and many subprojects, sbt can perform less optimally at continuously watching files that have changed and use a lot of disk and system I/O.

 sbt has `trackInternalDependencies` and `exportToInternal` settings.
 These can be used to control whether to trigger compilation